jruels/compare-containers/labs/migrate-k8s-to-crio/index.md

 As you can see node `ip-10-0-102-56` is running `cri-o` in my configuration.

 ### Uncordon node
-The node changed to use `containerd` is still cordoned.
+The node changed to use `crio` is still cordoned.
 To add it back into the scheduling pool it must be uncordoned.
 ```
 kubectl uncordon ip-10-0-102-56
 ```